Kushtia District

-Kushtia District (কুষ্টিয়া জেলা; /bn/) is a district in the Khulna administrative division of western Bangladesh.
-Kushtia is the second largest municipality in Bangladesh and the eleventh largest city in the country.
-Kushtia has existed as a separate district since the partition of India.
-Prior to that, Kushtia was name of a subdivision of Nadia district.
-Kushtia is the birthplace of many historical figures including Mir Mosharraf Hossain (1847–1912), Bagha Jatin (1879–1915) Akshay Kumar Maitreya(1861 – 1930) and Lalon (1774–1890).
-Nobel laureate poet Rabindranath Tagore lived his early life at Shelaidaha, a village in the district.
+Kushtia District (কুষ্টিয়া জেলা; /bn/) is an administrative district of the Khulna Division in southwestern Bangladesh.
+It is also known as the capital of literature and culture.
+It is also referred to as the land of renowned poets and storytellers.
+The district headquarters is located in Kushtia.
+Geographically, it lies at the center of North Bengal and South Bengal.
+The Padma River flows along its northern side, while the Mathabhanga and Ichamati River flow along its western side.
+Shilaidaha Rabindra Kuthibari, associated with the memories of Rabindranath Tagore and Mausoleum of Lalon Shah are among the major attractions of the district.

+In 1947, Kushtia District (undivided) was established as a district of East Pakistan.
+At the time of its establishment, it was part of the Rajshahi Division.
+When Khulna Division was established in 1960, it became a district under that division.
+In 1984, Kushtia District was divided to form Chuadanga and Meherpur District.

+Although Kushtia is primarily an agricultural district, it also has a notable amount of non-agricultural economic activity.
+The district consists of six upazilas and has a total area of 1608.80 km2.
+According to the 2022 Bangladesh census, the total population of the district was 2,149,692.

+In 2014, Kushtia District received the National Primary Education Award at the divisional level and the National Information and Communication Technology Award in the Best Deputy Commissioner category.
+In 2015, it received the Best Digital Service Award.
+The district's Tiler Khaja (2023) and Kumarkhali Bedsheet (2024) received recognition as geographical indications.

 History

+Kushtia district was formerly the eastern part of Nadia district, and was the heart of the ancient region of Vanga.
+Ruled originally by the Palas and Senas, Kushtia fell under Muslim rule with the capture of Nabadwip by Bakhtiyar Khilji.
+Kushtia remained an integral part of the Bengal Sultanate and Mughal Empire, initially being part of the Sarkar of Mahmudabad in the Bengal Subah.
+Kushtia was made part of Nadia district during British rule.

 In 1860, the Indigo revolt spread throughout the Bengal province.
 Shalghar Madhua in Kushtia district was one of the forerunners in this movement.
 It inspired all indigo farmers in Kushtia to refrain from paying government taxes.
 Subsequently, with the publication of the Indigo Commission Report, an act was passed prohibiting coercion of cultivators for indigo cultivation and the measure led to the end of the movement.

 During the Partition of India in 1947, three sub-divisions of Nadia district i.e. Kushtia, Chuadanga and Meherpur were made into a new district of Kushtia in the then East Pakistan.
 The town once again became attractive for development in 1954 with the establishment of the Ganges-Kobadak Irrigation Project (also known as G-K Project) headquarters and a number of government offices.
 The G-K Project is a large surface-irrigation system, with the first crop under this project grown in 1962–63.